Enriching Streaming Data from Redpanda

 A Quick Aside on Recovery: Bytewax can be configured to checkpoint the state of a running Dataflow.
 When recovery is configured,

 KafkaInput will store offset information so that when a dataflow is restarted, input will resume from the last completed checkpoint.
 This makes it easy to get started working with data in Kafka, as managing consumer groups and offsets is not neccessary.

 Operators are Dataflow class methods that define how data will flow through the dataflow.
 Whether it will be filtered, modified, aggregated or accumulated.
 In this example we are modifying our data in-flight and will use the

 map operator takes a Python function as an argument which will be called for every input item.

 map operator, we can efficiently transform and enrich our streaming data inline using our favorite Python libraries.

-To define our output in the dataflow, we use the
+To capture data that is transformed in a dataflow, we will use the

 Now we can capture the results of our pipeline!

 With the dataflow code written, the final step is to determine how the pipeline will be executed.
 Bytewax provides methods in the execution module that can be used to define the execution method, whether as a single-threaded process on a local machine, or as a scalable process across a Kubernetes cluster.
 You can find detailed information on how to use these methods in the API documentation.